seven5/seven5.github.io/art-summ.md

 Seven5 uses a technique called "constraints" to make building the user interface of a web application easier.
 A _constraint_ is simply a function that computes a result.
 The values that a constraint operates on--its parameters--and produces are called _attributes_.
-These correspond directly to go's functions and variables.
+These correspond directly to Go's functions and variables.

 Let's define a structure that has a few attributes so we can see how this will